 Within Acadience Math, there is a research-based tool for establishing progress monitoring goals, evaluating progress and growth, and evaluating classroom, school, and district level effectiveness called Pathways of Progress.
 Pathways of Progress provides an evaluation of individual student growth or improvement over time, compared to other students with the same level of initial skills.
 Educators can set goals that are meaningful, ambitious, and attainable using Pathways of Progress.
 It increases the precision with which progress is evaluated at the student and classroom levels.
-Pathways of Progress, when combined with the Acadience

-Math benchmark goals and the Acadience Math composite scores, provides teachers with a frame of reference for examining where their students are, specifying where they need to get to, and evaluating whether they are making adequate progress.
+Pathways of Progress, when combined with the Acadience Math benchmark goals and the Acadience Math composite scores, provides teachers with a frame of reference for examining where their students are, specifying where they need to get to, and evaluating whether they are making adequate progress.
 For more information on Pathways of Progress see the Introduction to Pathways of Progress for Acadience Math (Permission for use granted to Utah State Board of Education by Acadience Learning Inc.).
-Pathways of Progress is available through Acadience Data Management.
-Access to Acadience Learning Online is expected to be available in the 2022-2023 school year.
+Pathways of Progress is available through Acadience Data Management and Acadience Learning Online.